shussain/dot-files/README.md

 configuration structure.
 The scripts can be used to bootstrap a vanilla VM/machine to have vim, configurations, etc.

-For GUI environments, run _terminalpackages.sh_ first and then _guipackages.sh_
+For GUI environments, run packages_terminal.sh first and then packages_gui.sh

-For development environments, run _terminalpackages.sh_ and then _devpackages.sh_
+For development environments, run packages_terminal.sh and then packages_dev.sh